-P2Q.1 The land designated as amenity land on Policy Map 2P is safeguarded in perpetuity as future publicly accessible amenity land and will be delivered following the completion of development of site STNP16.
+P2Q.1 The land designated as amenity land on Policy Map 2P is safeguarded as future publicly accessible amenity land and will be delivered following the completion of development of site STNP16.

-P2Q.2 As a condition of site STNP16 being designated as an allocated site in this Plan, the owner of the amenity land will make appropriate provision for its future management and maintenance.
+P2Q.2 As a condition of site STNP16 being designated as an allocated site in this Plan, the owner of the amenity land will make appropriate provision, through requirements set out in a planning obligation, for its future management and maintenance.

-P2Q,3 Public pedestrian access to and from the amenity land shall be via site STNP16, as set out in Policy 2P and Policy Map 2G.2.
+P2Q.3 Public pedestrian access to and from the amenity land shall be via site STNP16, as set out in Policy 2P and Policy Map 2G.2.